-- Exemptions will be granted for: (1) health reasons substantiated by a written health care provider statement; (2) religious conflict substantiated by a notarized affidavit from the parent(s)/guardian(s). - Proof of at least one immunization for each required series of immunizations is necessary, to be provisionally enrolled. - If a student does not have proof of receiving all State required immunizations, provisional enrollment may - be allowed when a parent(s)/guardian(s) provides an immunization appointment date to their child's school nurse.
+- Exemptions will be granted for: (1) health reasons substantiated by a written health care provider statement; (2) religious conflict substantiated by a notarized affidavit from the parent(s)/guardian(s). - Proof of at least one immunization for each required series of immunizations is necessary, to be provisionally enrolled. - If a student does not have proof of receiving all State required immunizations, provisional enrollment may be allowed when a parent(s)/quardian(s) provides an immunization appointment date to their child's school nurse.
 Written verification from the health care provider is necessary when the student returns to school, after receiving the immunization.
-Provisional enrollment will continue, provided the immunizations are given as soon as it is medically possible. - Special provisions are available for children of officers or enlisted persons on active duty in the military.
+Provisional enrollment will continue, provided the immunizations - Special provisions are available for children of officers or enlisted persons on active duty in the military.
 Please contact your child's school for further information.